hannobraun/stepper/README.md

 Stepper aims to provide an interface that abstracts over stepper motor drivers and controllers, exposing high-level hardware features directly where available, or providing software fallbacks where hardware support is lacking.

-Stepper is part of the [Flott] motion control toolkit.
 Please also check out [RampMaker], a library for generating stepper acceleration ramps.
 In a future version, both libraries will be integrated, but for now they can be used separately to complement each other.

 Right now, Stepper supports the following drivers: